When we say the word values for personal lives, we refer to a moral compass that guides our right and wrong, and what we stand for.

 Honesty is about being open, transparent, and truthful in all of your communications.

-It also means providing your audience with accurate information about your products or services and not tricking them to buy.
+It also means providing your target audience with accurate information about your products or services and not tricking them to buy.

 Integrity is just as important; it is about upholding high ethical standards in everything you do and demonstrating respect for everyone involved in your business dealings.